 MRIs have shown that dogs can understand human language better than we thought.
 The technology has even shown that dogs experience the most happiness when they hear speech in a praising tone or actual words of praise.
 So having a one-way conversation with your dog is a great way to display your affection.
 Try using "baby-talk" because research shows that dogs actually enjoy it.
 In addition, you can read to your dog.
 Reading has been shown to calm anxious or high-energy dogs, as well as help shy dogs open up.

-Dogs are pack animals, which means they enjoy being close to their family - both figuratively and literally.
+Dogs enjoy being close to their family - both figuratively and literally.
 Being physically close makes them feel safe and secure (not to mention the added benefit of warmth).
 Many dogs love to cuddle, so try snuggling up to your pup on the couch, bed or floor.
 In addition, letting your dog sleep with you is a significant display of affection.
 This is because we are at our most vulnerable while sleeping, so it tells our pups we trust them.
 If you prefer not to let your dog on the bed, you can also take a nap together on the couch for the same effect.

 It may seem obvious that petting or scratching your dog is a great way to display your affection for him or her.
 But there's some science behind this.
 Studies have shown that simply touching your dog releases oxytocin in both you and your pup.
 So try giving a good scratch session or gentle massage to express your love.
 Even grooming your dog can get the message across.